 Plantar fasciitis is a condition that causes pain in the bottom of a person’s foot, mainly around their heel.
 It’s one of the most common orthopaedic complaints, with around one in 10 people experiencing it during their lifetime – most commonly between the ages of 40 and 60.

-While plantar fasciitis can be uncomfortable, luckily there’s treatment and exercises that you can do to help.
+While plantar fasciitis can be uncomfortable, there are treatments available and exercises that can help.

-Here, we’ll explain more about plantar fasciitis, including what it is, what it’s caused by, and how to ease symptoms.
+Here, we’ll explain more about what plantar fasciitis is, what can cause it, and how to ease symptoms.

 What is plantar fasciitis?